Changing market dynamics are creating both challenges and opportunities for suppliers and consumers in the B2B market.

-Baringa’s energy retail consultancy is helping utilities tackle these commercial challenges in a variety of ways.
-Knowledge of the integrated energy value chain is key and our industry experts deliver strategies to optimise margins, cut margin leakage and improve energy forecasting.
-We design and deliver programmes that create operational excellence and efficiency to shave costs and have designed incentive schemes to encourage reduced consumption among business customers, ensuring they remain with their current supplier.
-We also work with energy suppliers to reduce their non-energy costs through optimised triad avoidance.
+We help businesses address these commercial challenges and to take advantage of these shifts in the marketplace.
+Knowledge of the integrated energy value chain is key, and we deliver strategies to optimise margins, cut margin leakage and improve energy forecasting.
+We design and deliver programmes that create operational excellence and efficiency to reduce costs.
+We have supported regulators, suppliers and energy users to help them navigate the shifts in the business and commercial energy markets.